 The Program in Cytogenetic Technology has developed clinical affiliations with leading clinical cytogenetic laboratories in Texas and beyond in order that students may develop expertise in a variety of settings and experience the breadth of opportunity available to Cytogenetic Technologists.
-Clinical experiences in these laboratories offer students the opportunity to achieve competence and confidence in performing a wide variety of cytogenetic procedures on patients' specimens.
-Visit the Cytogenetic Technology Program page for a list of current affiliations.
+Clinical experiences in these laboratories offer students the opportunity to achieve competence and confidence in performing a wide variety of cytogenetic Technology Program page for a list of current affiliations.